-Although the proposed Satellite Business Center development itself presents moderate impact to the adjacent roadway network, its surrounding area currently experiences high levels of demand.
-Despite the anticipated roadway improvements around the proposed development, the area will continue to experience congestion during peak hours.
+Although the proposed Satellite Business Center development itself presents minimal impact to the adjacent roadway network, its surrounding area is experiencing high levels of demand and anticipates various roadway improvements.
+The proposed development has immediate access to the I-85/SR 316 interchange which presents both positive and negative impacts to arterials such as Satellite Boulevard and Boggs Road.

-The proposed development has immediate access to the I-85/SR 316 interchange which presents both positive and negative impacts on arterials such as Satellite Boulevard and Boggs Road.
-Southbound traffic on I-85 may use Satellite Boulevard as an access road to the Gwinnett Place Mall district or some will utilize Satellite Boulevard as a cut through from Gwinnett Place Mall to Discover Mills Mall which is located to the northeast of the proposed development.
-This will further elevate traffic volumes on this roadway.
+Southbound traffic on I-85 may use Satellite Boulevard as an access road to the Gwinnett Place Mall district further elevating traffic volumes on this roadway.
 The placement of a signal at Driveway 2 as proposed by the traffic consultant may assist with overall traffic flow along Satellite Boulevard.
 However, further improvements considered to prevent usage of Satellite Boulevard as an alternate access road for I-85 southbound traffic must be considered.
-As part of the construction currently taking place on the I-85/SR 316 interchange, the SR 316 and I-85 southbound merge is being moved from the left side of I-85 across to a collector-distributor system on the right side of I-85 southbound.
-This improvement will assist in alleviating congestion Pleasant Hill
+According to the Gwinnett Place CID Transportation Study, reconstruction of the I-85/SR 316 interchange is anticipated.
+This improvement will move the SR 316 and I-85 southbound merge from the left side of I-85 across to a collector-distributor system on the right side of I-85 southbound.1 Such improvement, if carried out, will assist in alleviating congestion Pleasant Hill Road has been experiencing while at the same time the collector-distributor would carry cut-through traffic typically seen along Satellite Boulevard.